In this section

 Allowed values:

-•No—do not request a server certificate;
+•No—never request a server certificate.

 Default value: Yes